Sjors/nado-book/resources/utreexo.md

 Sjors:
 Yeah.
 My guess is, when you get the whole block, you’re going to call a bridge node and say, ‘Give me the proofs for that entire block.’

-Aaron:
-Just all of them?

-Sjors:
-Yeah.

-Aaron:
 Why not just the ones you need, the ones you haven’t seen before?

 Sjors:
 My guess is that’s too much back and forth because if you have to call a node for every single individual transaction, and that’s a lot of overhead, whereas just downloading a couple hundred kilobytes is easier.

-Aaron:
-Anyways, that’s an implementation detail.

-Ruben:
-Yeah, but I think this is just an automated process, where you just connect to the network.
-But the problem is, when you’re the first Utreexo node, and you’re pruning all the data and then everybody else on the network is an old-fashioned node, like the way we run it today, nobody’s going to give you the proofs, right?
+The problem is, when you’re the first Utreexo node and you’re pruning all the data, and everybody else on the network is an old-fashioned node, nobody’s going to give you the proofs.
+What you need is at least a single bridge node to connect to.
+Other people are also connecting to the bridge node, because it speaks both languages: Utreexo, and the old-fashioned pre-Utreexo.

-Ruben:
-So what you need is at least a single bridge node, so at least you can connect to that one.
-And then other people are connecting to the bridge node because the bridge node basically speaks both languages.
-They speak the Utreexo language and they speak the old-fashioned language.
-So they translate for you, and as long as one bridge node exists, it can bootstrap the network essentially, but they don’t have to have special rules.
-From the perspective of the Utreexo node, the bridge node is just also Utreexo node, and from the perspective of the old-fashioned nodes, it’s just an old-fashioned node.
+This does the translation for you, and as long as one bridge node exists, it can bootstrap the network.
+From the perspective of the Utreexo node, the bridge node is just also an Utreexo node, and from the perspective of the old-fashioned nodes, it’s just an old-fashioned node.

-Sjors:
-Right, that’s another point.
-So, you don’t need everybody to do this translation, only one person needs to do it or a couple.
-The other nodes know how to relay that information even if they can’t produce it, so that’s good news.
-But of course-
+However, not everyone needs to do this translation, because someone can do it for others.
+And the other nodes know how to relay that information even if they can’t produce it.
+However, you're relying on these bridge nodes to be backed by people with good intentions.
+But these nodes could change, or disappear, or run out of battery.

-Aaron:
-Can we have a future without bridge nodes?

-Sjors:
-Well, we should point out what the problem is with these bridge nodes, because they are nice people.
-We don’t want to rely on nice people.
-That’s not how we roll, because nice people can stop being nice.

-Aaron:
-Or they can be forced to stop being nice.

-Sjors:
-Or they can just disappear or run out of battery.
-Then you can look at the longer-term picture, if people like this given the advantages, or even if they don’t like it, if the UTXO set just becomes insane and it just takes too long to sync on any normal computer, then you could basically make a soft fork which contains the proofs.
+Looking at the long-term picture, if people like this given the advantages — or even if they don’t like it — if the UTXO set just becomes insane and it just takes too long to sync on any normal computer, then you could basically make a soft fork which contains the proofs.
 So the proofs become part of the blockchain, just like SegWit added the whole bunch of data to blocks.
 You could then add these proofs to the blocks, making the blocks even bigger.
-But the trade-off there is, you have more bandwidth, but you have less RAM need.
+The tradeoff there is you have more bandwidth, but less RAM is used.

-Aaron:
-Yeah, the reason this could be done as a soft fork, same with SegWit, is because you’d include the hash of the proofs somewhere in the coinbase transaction or something like that.
-Old nodes just won’t notice anything interesting, but upgraded nodes will see a whole tree, which they share with each other, which does make the blocks a bit bigger for them.
+The reason this could be done as a soft fork — like with SegWit — is because you’d include the hash of the proofs somewhere in the coinbase transaction.
+Old nodes won’t notice anything interesting; they'd get blocks and verify them, but nothing about the transactions would change.
+But upgraded nodes will see a whole tree, which they share with each other, which makes the blocks a bit bigger for them.
+However, they'll save RAM and use the extra data.

-Sjors:
-Yeah, so old nodes keep doing what they’re doing.
-They get blocks, they can verify those blocks, because nothing changes about the transactions in the blocks.
-New nodes will save some RAM memory.
-They’ll use that extra data.
-They’ll download that extra data and they’ll use it.
-That’s generally the idea.

-Ruben:
-Yeah, so personally at least, I think this is not likely to happen until we really get a UTXO set bloating issue where the UTXO set becomes so big that people start liking this trade-off to the point where it’s preferable.
-I think as long as we’re not at that point, I don’t think we’ll see this as a soft fork, but that’s my personal view.
+This isn't likely to happen until we really get a UTXO set bloating issue where the UTXO set becomes so big that people start liking this tradeoff to the point where it’s preferable.

-Sjors:
-I do want to point out some cool things you can do with it.

-Aaron:
-Yes, tell us the bullish part, Sjors.

-Sjors:
+### Cool Things

-I’m all just copy pasting from what Tadge said, we like to do that.
-Basically because you don’t need a lot of RAM, you can start doing things in specialized hardware like in ASIC, because one of the things that’s hard to do in an ASIC is lots of memory.
+Because you don’t need a lot of RAM, you can start doing things in specialized hardware like in ASIC, because one of the things that’s hard to do in an ASIC is lots of memory.
 And having specialized hardware, maybe it’s a part of your chip, so maybe Bitcoin becomes the standard and every phone that you buy has a CPU, has a little mini processor right next to it that just checks all the Bitcoin validation rules.
 And because it’s custom silicon, it might be able to validate the entire blockchain at the speed that it can download it, which is pretty cool.

-Aaron:
-An ASIC for regular nodes?

-Sjors:
-Exactly, yeah.
-So not to mine coins, but to verify coins, which would be cool.
-And then you have the protocol literally set in stone or at least set in silicon.
-And of course soft forks can still happen under that circumstance, but if somebody wants to do a hard fork, you’d have to break all the node hardware, and not just all the mining hardware.
+Then you have the protocol literally set in stone or at least set in silicon.
+And of course, soft forks can still happen under that circumstance, but if somebody wants to do a hard fork, you’d have to break all the node hardware, and not just all the mining hardware.
 So, that’s a nice extra barrier to not do hard forks.

-Ruben:
-It’s ossification-

-Aaron:
-It’s also not perfect for soft fork.
-Is that what you just said, Ruben?

-Ruben:
-No, no. That’s what Sjors just said.

-Sjors:
-I think its hard to verify soft forks.
-You don’t have to verify the soft fork, but you can’t verify the soft fork, at least not with the accelerated hardware, so your computer would have to slow down to check all the new rules whenever it encounters it.
+And with soft forks, you can’t verify them — at least not with the accelerated hardware — so your computer would have to slow down to check all the new rules whenever it encounters it.

-Aaron:
-Yeah, or you would have to buy a new phone because the soft fork happened.

-Sjors:
-Exactly.

-Ruben:
-Your phone is too old, maybe it’s possible, right?
-That’s that’s what happens now.
-People buy new phones every couple of years, so maybe it’s not too much to ask.

-Aaron:
-True.

-Sjors:
-The other thing we talked last week about is Assume UTXO thing, where one of the problems is, now when you start, you still need to get that three gigabyte thing from somewhere.
-And if this thing becomes a hundred gigabytes, you have to get that from somewhere.
-But now, with this proposal, we just have a kilobyte.
-So you can put the entire UTXO set, you can represent it in a kilobyte which can just be inside the source code.
-So, you don’t need a hash and then go and fetch something, you just put the thing itself in there and know it’s going to start instantly at that height and then do the same thing that we described last week.
-So, sync all the way to the tip and then start the genesis and make sure everything is what it should be.
+In another chapter, we talked about Assume UTXO, where one of the problems is that when you start now, you still need to get the initial gigabytes from somewhere, and the larger it is, the more problematic it is.
+But now, with this proposal, it's just kilobyte.
+So you represent the entire UTXO set in a kilobyte, which can just be inside the source code.
+You don’t need a hash and to fetch something; you just put the thing itself in there and know it’s going to start instantly at that height and sync all the way to the tip and then start the genesis and make sure everything is what it should be.

-Ruben:
-Yeah, that’s a really nice feature that you have the entire UTXO set in essentially a single hash or a forest.

-Sjors:
-Yeah, a small little forest-

-Ruben:
-One kilobyte, yeah.

-Aaron:
-Are there more benefits?

-Sjors:
-Yeah, so the last one would be, you could sync with a phone node.
-So right now, if you have a node on your phone, it might be very slow.
+The final benefit is you could sync with a phone node.
+Currently, if you have a node on your phone, it might be very slow.
 Maybe with this proposal, it wouldn’t be slow, but let’s say it’s still slow.
-What you would do is you sync your node on your desktop or whatever it is, you scan a QR code which can be pretty long, and now your little phone has the recent UTXO set and that doesn’t even require any kind of commitments, because your phone trusts your laptop.
+You'd sync your node on your desktop, you scan a QR code, and now your phone has the recent UTXO set and that doesn’t even require any kind of commitments, because your phone trusts your laptop.
 So that’s a feature you could use right now.

-Aaron:
-Are there any downsides or risks?
-Ruben, you thought about this?

-Ruben:
-Sure, but I want to add one more interesting feature that we haven’t discussed yet.

-Sjors:
-Before we burn it all down.

-Ruben:
-Before we burn it down, yeah.
-It’s a good question though.
-And that’s parallel validation.
-So what you can do is, you can theoretically take two computers and just take a Utreexo hash off the middle state of the blockchain.
-So, if we’re at block 2000, you just take block 1000 and you take the Utreexo hash from that moment in time, and then you start validating 1000 to 2000.
-And on the other computer, you start validating 0 to 1000.
+That's parallel validation.
+Theoretically, you can take two computers and just take a Utreexo hash off the middle state of the blockchain.
+So, if we’re at block 2,000, you just take block 1,000 and the Utreexo hash from that moment in time, and then you start validating 1,000 to 2,000.
+And on the other computer, you start validating 0 to 1,000.
 And if they match up after you validated both, then you validate the entire blockchain while splitting up the work.
-And that’s interesting and can be very useful, I think, maybe in the future also when you have more and more CPUs on a single chip.

-Sjors:
-Right, so it wouldn’t be necessarily multiple computers doing this, but just multiple chips doing it, because we see that clock speed is not going up much.
-But you get more and more parallel stuff, and the problem with the Bitcoin chain is, you can verify signatures in parallel and a Bitcoin node does that, but some things are intrinsically serial, so you cannot verify block 10 before you’ve verified block 9, and it’s nice if you can get rid of that.
+And it wouldn’t be necessarily multiple computers doing this, but just multiple chips.
+The problem with the Bitcoin chain is that you can verify signatures in parallel, and a Bitcoin node does that, but some things are intrinsically serial, so you cannot verify block 10 before you’ve verified block 9, and it’s nice if you can get rid of that.

 Ruben:
 Yeah, so now you can essentially.